Flight level: People's Republic of China and Mongolia

 and every 1,200 metres thereafter.

 Flight levels in Russian Federation and North Korea

-On 5 September 2011 the government of the Russian Federation issued decree №743, pertaining to the changes in the rules of use of the country's airspace.
+On 5 September 2011 the government of the Russian Federation issued decree No.743, pertaining to the changes in the rules of use of the country's airspace.
 The new rules came into force on 17 November 2011, introducing a flight level system similar to the one used in the West.
 RVSM has also been in force since this date.

 The following table is true for IFR flights: